roop/roop.github.io/_posts/2017-04-05-apple-opens-app-accelerator.md

 centric apps on Android, but not many on iOS, which is a reflection of the Indian smartphone market being heavily skewed towards Android.
-Getting more India-centric apps would be an important cog in Apple's wheel in moving towards growth in India.
+Getting more India-centric apps would be an important cog in Apple's wheel for growing bigger in India.

 [talking to NDTV]: http://gadgets.ndtv.com/apps/news/phil-schiller-in-india-to-mark-official-opening-of-apples-app-accelerator-in-bengaluru-1675684